 • 1/8 teaspoon ground cinnamon

-• 1 and 1/3 cups milk chocolate chips (or more semi-sweet chips)
+• 1-1/3 cups milk chocolate chips or more semi-sweet chips

 Instructions

-• PREP: Preheat the oven to 300 degrees F. Line a few large trays with parchment paper or Silpat liners.
+• Preheat oven to 300°F. Line a few large sheet pans with parchment paper or silicone liners.

-• BUTTER AND SUGARS: Cream the butter, white sugar, and brown sugar in a bowl of a stand mixer on medium speed until smooth (about 2 minutes).
+• Cream the butter, granulated sugar, and brown sugar in a bowl of a stand mixer on medium speed until smooth (about 2 minutes).

-• EGGS AND VANILLA: Add the eggs and vanilla and beat on low speed until combined, light, and fluffy (about 30 seconds).
+• Add the eggs and vanilla; beat on low speed until combined, light, and fluffy (about 30 seconds).
 Scrape down the sides of the bowl as needed.

-• DRY INGREDIENTS: Next add in the flour, oats, baking soda, salt, and cinnamon.
-Mix on low until combined, about 30-45 seconds.
-Do not over mix.
+• Add flour, oats, baking soda, salt, and cinnamon.
+Mix on low until combined, about 30–45 seconds.
+Do not overmix.

-• CHOCOLATE AND WALNUTS: Remove the bowl from the stand mixer, and using a strong silicone spatula or wooden spoon, fold in the semi-sweet chocolate chips, milk chocolate chips, and chopped walnuts until incorporated into the dough.
+• Remove the bowl from the stand mixer, and using a strong silicone spatula or wooden spoon, fold in the semi-sweet chocolate chips, milk chocolate chips, and chopped walnuts until incorporated into the dough.

-• COOL: Remove from the oven and if desired, press a few additional chocolate chips or walnuts into the tops of the cookies.
-Use a metal spatula to remove the cookies from the baking sheet onto the wire cooling rack.
+• Remove from oven, and if desired, press a few additional chocolate chips or walnuts into the tops of the cookies.
+Use a metal spatula to remove the cookies from the sheet pan onto the wire cooling rack.
 Let cool for 1 hour.

 Video